GWR 0-6-0 No 3205

 She moved to the Severn Valley Railway in 1967 and hauled their reopening train in 1970.
 Staying on the SVR for several years, she moved to the West Somerset Railway before coming back home to the South Devon Railway in 1998.

 3205 was withdrawn for a major overhaul in 2006 and returned to steam at the railway's Spring Bank Holiday gala in May 2010, painted in British Railways unlined green livery, where she is photographed, top right, by Sarah Anne Harvey.

-In 2014, 3205 was repainted in lined BR green for a photo charter by Neil Cave of TimeLine Events and is now running in that livery as can be seen from his photograph, bottom right.
+In 2014, 3205 was repainted in lined BR green for a photo charter by Neil Cave of TimeLine Events as can be seen from his photograph, middle right.

 3205 was repainted in 2016 and now carries GWR green livery, as seen in the photograph, bottom right.